Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Randomized Orthogonal Projection Methods

 Relations \cref{eq:alphabeta} show that when $\|\Pks \breve{v}_{k+1}\|$ is sufficiently small, we have $\alpha_k \approx 1$ and $\beta_k \approx 0$.
 Note that if $\Omega$ is an $\varepsilon$-embedding for $\K_{k+1}$, then $\|\Pks \breve{v}_{k+1}\| = \mathcal{O}(\varepsilon)$, which combined with~\cref{eq:alphabeta} implies the accuracy of ROPM when using an OSE of sufficiently large size.
 It is worth noting that the bound in~\cref{eq:betak} for $\beta_k$ may be overly conservative, as $\Pks \breve{v}_{k+1}$ is expected to be equally represented by all eigenvectors of $\Pk A^{-1} \Pk$, not just the dominant eigenvectors.

-Finally, it has been revealed by our numerical experiments that the key factor that affects the accuracy of the ROPM solution is the coefficient $\alpha_k$, as in practice, instability of ROPM is caused by the spikes in the value of $\alpha_k$ and only weakly related to the coefficient $\beta_k$.
+Finally, it has been revealed by our numerical experiments that the coefficients $\alpha_k, \beta_k$ capture two features of ROPM solver behavior.
+The spikes seem to be captured by the coefficient $\alpha_k$.
+A more durable increase of the quasi-optimality constant seem to be captured by the coefficient $\beta_k$.
 This observation is supported by the results shown in~\Cref{fig:alpha_beta}, where it is evident that the spikes in the error correspond to the spikes in the value of $\alpha_k$.
-Based on~\cref{eq:alphak}, it can be hypothesized that the accuracy of the ROPM solution $x_k$ is largely dependent on the orthogonality between the error ${x} - \breve{x}_{k-1}$ from the $k-1$-th iteration and the image $A \breve{v}_k$ of the $k$-th Krylov vector $\breve{v}_k$.
+Furthermore, at the end of the convergence, the bases of the spikes no longer fit exactly the OPM error, which seems to be captured by a durable increase of the coefficient $\beta_k$.
+Based on~\cref{eq:alphak}, it can be hypothesized that the accuracy of the ROPM solution $x_k$ is largely dependent on the orthogonality between the error ${x} - \breve{x}_{k-1}$ from the $k-1$-th iteration and the image $\Pk A \breve{v}_k$ of the $k$-th standard Krylov vector $\breve{v}_k$.
 Clearly this phenomenon shall depend on the properties of the linear system that is being solved.
 Its analysis is left for future research.

+Given a factorization $A = B^t B$, it is possible to split the sketched Petrov Galerkine condition and require instead that $B (x - x_k) \perp^\Omega B \K_k$.
+If $x_k$ verifies this condition, it is straightforward to derive $\|x - x_k \|_A \leq \frac{1 + \epsilon}{1- \epsilon} \| x - \breve{x}_k \|_A.$ We observed that imposing this split sketched Petrov-Galerkin condition in our experiment, the resulting convergence rate is identical to that of OPM solver, and doesn't feature any spike on matrices \textit{G-clust5-s25} and \textit{El3D} presented in~\Cref{section:results}.
+However, straightforwardly imposing this condition requires access to $B x$.